dlang/DIPs/DIPs/DIP1xxx-SSS.md

 The purpose of this DIP is to maintain this ability, while also allowing internal and external references to the instance.
-The means by which this is achieved is by allowing the struct to define a postblit like callback, called `opMove`, that will get called and allow the struct to update those references that need updating as a result of such a move.
+The means by which this is achieved is by allowing the struct to define a postblit like callback, called `opMove`, that will get called and allow the struct to update the references invalidated by the move.

 ### Reference

-* [Issue #17448](https://issues.dlang.org/show_bug.cgi?id=17448 Issue #17448): Problems arising from lack of such support, as well as discussions on why it is needed.
+* [Issue #17448](https://issues.dlang.org/show_bug.cgi?id=17448): Problems arising from lack of such support, as well as discussions on why it is needed.
 * [C++'s solution to the same problem](http://en.cppreference.com/w/cpp/language/move_constructor)